WangJiajia-0901/Big-Data-Analysis/Homework_1.md

 ### Output Best Play Time
 Different types of videos (game, food, makeup) will have different results, so for different segments of the video to get different best video release time.<br>
 ## Database expectations
+I think MongoDB is proper for this problem with the following reasons.<br>
+Suitable for real-time data processing of the website.
+It is ideal for real-time insertion, updates and queries, and has the replication and high scalability required for real-time data storage for websites. <br>
+Due to its high performance, it is suitable as a cache layer for the information infrastructure.
+After the system restarts, the persistent cache layer built by it avoids overloading the underlying data source. <br>